jonbenfri/virtual-handshake/README.md

 1. Pair two Android devices over Bluetooth

-1. In the Virtual Handshake app, click the Bluetooth icon in upper-right corner and set up an active connection.
+1. In the Virtual Handshake app, click the Bluetooth icon in upper-right corner and select paired device.

 1. After successfully connecting, press the "shake" button.
 You can hold down the button.